shikhar-srivastava/HoverNet_modified/README.md

-# Submission to MoNuSAC Post-Challenge 2020
+# 2nd Place Submission to ISBI 2020's MoNuSAC Post-Challenge
 ### Hover-Net adapted to the Multi-Task, Transfer-Learning setting

 To obtain instance-masks from the trained model on the MoNuSAC test data in the required challenge format: